 Daymaker Espresso has popped up beside the Pacific Ave Fruit and Meat Market.
 Clean and spare, with greenery and recycled wood, there’s a story behind every piece of wood, every table top and painted wall.
 Starting with a base seasonal vegan-friendly menu of eight breakfast dishes and four lunches, Daymaker boosts our choices through its vegan and hormone-free meat add-ons.
 Good food, great Axil Roasters coffee and welcoming service… It’s a bit like a warm embrace – a great way to start your day.

 One Café is another local secret, tucked away in a laneway off Bundall Road.
 Housing a resident top class chef, Andrew Chapman, expect to find restaurant-class meals, salads to go and juices made to order in this tiny café.
 When we visit, a kettle of soup sits on the counter and daily specials include Jamaican goat curry and Porchetta roast served with low GI accompaniments such as riced cauli and sweet potato.
 With a full cabinet of treats and meals to go, One Café’s star is rising.
+NOTE: Andrew Chapman is now a chef at Wine barrel, Mudgeeraba.

 First Fruits Coffee Café & Roastery has opened a fresh, light-filled café in the Clocktower complex.
 Besides the weekly roast in the back of the café, the space is perfect for weekend coffee classes and family outings.
 There’s a short but wide-ranging brunch menu including a splash of each of the favourites: eggs, burgers, bowls, pancakes, veg and meat, cakes and slices.
 With this café the first of several planned, these ‘first fruits’ may lead to a full harvest.